FBW32/pb-basic-test/student-instructions.md

 ## Test Instructions
 * Create an index.js file and work from there.
 * Follow all of the instructions below to complete the test.
+* Make sure that the names of your variables/functions match the names in the instructions below.
 * Remember to print all your solutions.
 * Good luck!